-The Graduate Immigration Route is a new post study work visa that was launched on 1 July 2021.
-Permission to stay under the Graduate route will enable international students to work or look for work after their studies for 2 years, or 3 years for PhD students.
-The work can be in any sector and at any level without any minimum salary requirements or the need for visa sponsorship.
+The Graduate visa is a post study immigration route that allows graduates to remain in the UK for 2 years (or 3 years for PhD graduates) after their studies, to work or look for work.
+The work can be in any sector and at any level, without any minimum salary requirements or the need for visa sponsorship.

-Students studying on a Tier 4 / Student visa will need to make an application in the UK to be granted permission under the route after successful completion of their degree.
+Students studying on a Tier 4 / Student visa will need to make an application in the UK after they have successfully completed their degree.

 Below you will find some of the key Graduate Route information.
 Please ensure that you meet the ELIGIBILITY requirement before submitting an application under this route.

 - The Graduate visa is available to international students who have successfully completed a degree at undergraduate level or above at a Higher Education Provider with a track record of compliance (i.e. Queen’s University Belfast).